 - Why we like index-tracking funds

 Stocks and shares ISAs refer to a number of different share-based investments which can be put inside an ISA ‘wrapper’ meaning that you don’t pay tax on any gains you make.
-From 6 April 2017 you are able to save up to £20,000 in a stocks and shares NISA, or you can put some of the £20,000in a cash ISA.

 It is important to remember that ISAs are not the investments themselves; they are just the ‘wrappers’ that protect your savings from tax.